 Being our preferred method this post will mainly focus on the DIY option but first, let’s take a look at the tour option.

 There are plenty of companies willing to guide you out into the desert.
 You will be in modern airconditioned coaches and the tour will usually include breakfast and lunch.
 The Driver is also your tour guide and will provide commentary and information on what it is you are looking at.
-Which is quite an advantage as it can all be a bit bland and featureless.
+This is quite an advantage as it can all be a bit bland and featureless.
 It is, after all, a desert!

-The downsides to the organized tours are the fact you are on someone else’s tour going to the sights they want you to see.
+The downsides to organized tours are the fact you are on someone else’s tour going to the sights they want you to see.
 It is also a long day, typically 11-12 hours with a very early start, as early as 5:30 am on some tours!
 This makes for a really tiring day and by the time you get back to the Strip you will be fit for very little but an early night.

 Because of this, we prefer driving ourselves, while it will still be a long day more of it will be spent seeing what you want to see and less of it driving slowly along endless highways.
 But if the thought of a 3-500 mile drive in a day sends chills down your spine a tour is a great option.